RKingsfield/manual-questionnaire-system/README.md

 - There could be a future need for more complex routing behaviour through the survey, rather than simply showing or hiding questions based on previous answers given.
   - Depending on the long-term vision for what this project could be and how many users it might have, a scripting engine might be necessary to get really complex flows working.

-The Data Fixtures could be broken out into a separate files for a more manageable structure.

 ### Validation
 - I'd like to make use of Symfony's built-in validation mechanisms by setting up some DTO models for use when decoding the request body for the submission.
   - Ultimately I thought it was faster to do the validation quick and dirty manually, with tests to verify the behaviour.
 Short term tech-debt with a view of paying that back later.